What is a geotextile tube?

 - Tough, UV resistant

-The EcoTube™ will be delivered to the site on a skid, rolled up on a pipe core in most cases.
+In most cases, the EcoTube™ will be delivered to the site on a skid, rolled up on a pipe core.
 Alternate packaging, such as accordion folding, may be used.
 Although sturdy, geotextile tubes can be damaged during loading, off-loading and shipping.
 It is very important that any shipment be thoroughly inspected for rips and punctures before signing any shipping documents.
 In the case of damage, all problems should be noted on the shipping documents and the delivery refused.
 Once a damaged tube has been received and the shipping documents signed, it is nearly impossible to seek remedy from the shipping company.

 Proper site preparation is of utmost importance.
 Geotextile tubes can roll, especially during filling.
 It is important that they are constrained and placed on level ground.
 Once properly deployed and secured in place, the geotextile tube is hydraulically filled with dredged materials using a cutter head and suction dredge or with sludge materials using a feed pump.